Friedrich Adolf Riedesel

-Biography
+The Baron Friedrich Adolf Riedesel zu Eisenbach (3 June 1738 – 6 January 1800) was a general officer of the Principality of Brunswick-Wolfenbüttel who commanded the Brunswick Corps in the Northern theater of the American War of Independence.

-Early career
+Early life and education

-Friedrich Adolf was born in Lauterbach, Hesse, into the Riedesel family of Hessian Uradel barons, the second son of Johann Wilhelm Riedesel, Freiherr zu Eisenbach (1705-1782) and Sophia von Borcke (1705-1769).
+Riedesel was born in Lauterbach, into the Riedesel family of Hessian Uradel barons, the second son of Johann Wilhelm Riedesel, Freiherr zu Eisenbach and Sophia von Borcke.
 His birth on June 3, 1738 and early education both took place in Lauterbach.
 The title of "Freiherr" (Baron) was carried by all men of his lineage who reached majority.
 His parents disagreed about his education; his mother wanted him prepared for a religious career, while his father sought a legal education and diplomatic service.
 Either of these was a proper career for a younger son.

 Bowing to his father's wishes, when 15 years old, he left for the study of law at the University of Marburg.
+Riedesel was an indifferent student, but spent time watching Hessian troops drill.

+Military career

-Riedesel was an indifferent student, but spent time watching the Landgrave of Hesse's troops drill.
-An officer who had seen his interest befriended him, and later tricked him into enlisting.
+An officer who had seen his interest befriended Riedesel, and later tricked him into enlisting.
 He was told that his father had consented to his enlistment, so at 17 he joined the Marburg battalion, only to have his allowance cut off when his angry father learned of it.
-The two were later reconciled, and Ensign Riedesel was granted an allowance from his father to help meet his expenses.
+The two were later reconciled, and Friedrich was granted an allowance from his father to help meet his expenses.

-Seven Years War
+Seven Years' War

 Ensign Riedesel's first assignment was near London.
 Riedesel knew no French nor English, but learned both while in England, and made friends with several English officers that he would later meet in the Americas.
 The unit was recalled to the Holy Roman Empire in 1756, for what would become the Seven Years' War.
 Friedrich was attached to the personal staff of Ferdinand, Duke of Brunswick and distinguished himself at the Battle of Minden in 1759.
 He served for a time (1760) in the Hessian Hussar regiment and had a portrait done wearing their uniform.
 Riedesel also gained the attention of Frederick the Great, King of Prussia, and by 1761, he was in command of two Brunswicker regiments as their Colonel.

 In August 1762, he was wounded in battle against the French, and sent back to Minden to recover.
 There he was cared for by the von Massow family and nursed by their daughter Charlotte.
 In December the couple wed at Paderborn and settled in Brunswick's capital city of Wolfenbüttel, where they lived quietly for several years.
 During these years, Riedesel commuted to Brunswick, where he was adjutant to the duke.
 He also fathered three daughters: Gustava (1771-1805), Frederica (1774-1854), and Caroline (1776-1861).